Meriem1551/printf/README.md

 - Conversion specifiers to handle: d, i, u, o, x, X

 <h4>9.
 Print some money and give it to us for the rain forests</h4>
-Handle the field width for non-custom conversion specifiers.
+<p>Handle the field width for non-custom conversion specifiers.  </p>

 <h4>10.
 The negative is the equivalent of the composer's score, and the print the perfor mance </h4>
 Handle the precision for non-custom conversion specifiers.